 Architects and Interior Designers

 Architect licenses and Interior Designer registrations expire February 28th every odd year.

 DBPR will send you a notification that the renewal period is open, at which time you can renew your license/registration.
 This will be 90-120 days before the expiration.
 All notices will be provided via email.
 We encourage you to keep your information up-to-date and renew online.
 DBPR online services offer a quick and easy way to renew your license, find license requirements, apply for a license and update a license.

-Before midnight EST on the expiration date, you will need to complete the following requirements to renew your license/registration:
+Before midnight EST on February 28, 2023, you will need to complete the following requirements to renew your license/registration: